sulu/sulu-ecommerce-docs/docs/shop/search/productsearch.rst

 -------------

 The search widget is one of the main parts of each shop.
 It helps the user to find products and more.
-If the user starts typing additional ajax requests are placed in the background asynchronously to display suggestions.
-Once you click on a suggestion you are redirected to the product detail page.
-If you just type in a query string and hit enter a fulltext search is placed and matching products are returned in a batched list.
+If the user starts typing, additional ajax requests are placed in the background asynchronously to display suggestions.
+Once you click on a suggestion, you are redirected to the product detail page.
+If you just type in a query string and hit enter, a fulltext search is placed and matching products are returned in a batched list.

 Prefilter Categories